H4de421/flask_ToDo_Clement/README.md

 enter the begining of your task name and the app will show you all task with the same begining
 ![my image](static/images/name.png "name")

+For more security you need to be connected for using this app, but don't worry, your password will be crypted for always more security